 Your assets and savings will be balanced against your debt for DTI.
 If you have a cache of savings in addition to your income, you are a better loan risk for lenders, so be sure to list everything.

-If you’re ready to start your home loan process, call the home buying experts at Hero Home Programs™ today.
+If you’re ready to start your home loan process, reach out to the experts at Hero Home Programs™ today by requesting a consultation today.
 They work with local vendors to get you the best rate on a home loan and help save thousands of dollars on the home buying journey.